 In Databricks Runtime 14.0 and above, you can use Python user-defined table functions (UDTFs) to register functions that return entire relations instead of scalar values.
 See What are Python user-defined table functions?.

-In Databricks Runtime 13.1 and below, Python UDF and UDAF (user-defined aggregate functions) are not supported in Unity Catalog on clusters that use shared access mode.
-These UDFs are supported in Databricks Runtime 13.2 and above for all access modes.
+In Databricks Runtime 13.1 and below, Python UDFs and Pandas UDFs are not supported in Unity Catalog on clusters that use shared access mode.
+Scalar Python UDFs and scalar Pandas UDFs are supported in Databricks Runtime 13.2 and above for all access modes.

 In Databricks Runtime 13.2 and above, you can register scalar Python UDFs to Unity Catalog using SQL syntax.
 See User-defined functions (UDFs) in Unity Catalog.